Frequently Asked Questions

 Lord Penrose directed that no opening statements be made but the recognised legal representative of a legally represented core participant made closing submissions, both orally and in writing, which are available at the Public Hearings section of this website.
-Core participants do not have the right to give oral evidence at the public hearings but may be permitted to do so at the chairman’s discretion.
+Core participants do not have the right to give oral evidence at the public hearings but may be permitted to do so at the Chairman’s discretion.
 In common with other witnesses, a written statement would be required before oral testimony could be given by a core participant.
-The chairman may permit a core participant, or their recognised legal representative, to examine any witness giving oral evidence.
+The Chairman may permit a core participant, or their recognised legal representative, to examine any witness giving oral evidence.
 But there is no right to ‘cross-examine’ witnesses.
-Rule 9(5) of the Inquiries (Scotland) Rules 2007 sets out conditions about the scope of questions which have to be met before the chairman may give permission for the questions to be asked.
+Rule 9(5) of the Inquiries (Scotland) Rules 2007 sets out the information to be provided when applying to the Chairman for permission to examine a witness.

 Further guidance on the hearings can be found at:

 Guidance on the Oral Hearings [DOC - 369Kb]

 5.13 If I am a designated as a core participant, is this for the whole remaining period of the Inquiry?

 Not necessarily.
 Core participant status may be conferred at any time and withdrawn at any time and may be conferred for specified time periods.